Lab 0: Getting Started (Windows Setup)

 The terminal is a program that allows you to interact with your computer by entering commands.

 You already have a program called Windows PowerShell.
-Open that up and you should be good to go!
-Simple commands like cd and ls will work (python will work after the setup).
+Open that up and you should be good to go.

 [OPTIONAL ALTERNATIVE] Git Bash:

-You can also try and download a terminal called Git Bash, which has a bit more utilities than PowerShell and may be required for future courses.
+You can also try and download a terminal called Git Bash, which has some more utilities than PowerShell and may be required for future courses.

 You should be able to install Git Bash with most of the default configuration options, with one exception.
 In the Configuring the terminal emulator to use with Git Bash step, select the second option: Use Windows' default console window.